Eóganacht Glendamnach

 King lists for the 6th century give a virtual monopoly to the Glendamnach branch.
-Those basedfound in the Laud Synchronisms were probably written for the benefit of Eóganacht Glendamnach; they may have been written at Cloyne in the mid 8th century, a monastery favourable to the Glendamnach branch.
+Those found in the Laud Synchronisms were probably written for the benefit of Eóganacht Glendamnach; they may have been written at Cloyne in the mid 8th century, a monastery favourable to the Glendamnach branch.
 The Eóganacht Glendanmach were considered part of the 'inner circle' of Eóganachta dynasties which included the Eóganacht Chaisil and Eóganacht Áine.
 These three branches rotated the kingship of Munster in the 7th and much of the 8th centuries.
 This dynasty reached its apex in the eighth century, under Cathal mac Finguine.
 The last king from this branch, Artrí mac Cathail, died in 821.
 Their later ruling sept were the Ó Caoimh (O'Keeffes).